 - December invitation-only dates (Seniors who have already completed .5 Government):

 - March 12 (Seniors don’t have classes on this day, so it’s a great day to take the exam!) in the Counseling Center, testing times are assigned by the student’s last name:

 - 8:00am - Last names A-E

 - 11:00am - Last names Ro-Z

 Students need their laptops to take the exam.
 Laptops should be charged ahead of time, or bring your charger with you.
-Chargers will not be available at the testing location.
-The exam takes no longer than 45 minutes and will be proctored by a PCHS social studies teacher.
+Chargers will NOT be provided at the testing location.
+The exam takes about 25 minutes and will be proctored by a PCHS social studies teacher.

 Study materials, practice questions, and sample tests: